LearnGPT

 Adjust an existing model with your examples.

-When: Need consistent style or specialized knowledge.
+Use when: Need consistent style or specialized knowledge.

 Training Small Model